Dispersion Relations for Dislocation Modes and their Sensitivity to the Lattice Structure

-One would expect that the excitations of dislocations would correspond to canonical phonons which are type I. However, it turns out that, for embedded solids, the phonons may be of type I or type II depending on the boundary conditions.
-In particular, if we consider a one dimensional solid in vacuum, then if the ends are open, the tension will relax to zero, which leads to the vanishing of the quadratic spatial gradient term for the transverse modes in the action.
+One would expect that the excitations of dislocations would correspond to canonical phonons which are type I. However, for embedded solids, the dispersion relation for these modes becomes non-analytic in the momenta.
+This non-analyticity results from integrating out gapless bulk phonon modes, analogous to what happens in the case of Kelvin waves in (super)-fluids \cite{alberto} or ripplons at super-fluid interfaces \cite{Watanabe:2014zza}.
+In addition to this, the dispersion turns out to be sensitive to the boundary conditions of the solid.
+This is related to the fact for a one dimensional solid with open ends, the tension will relax to zero, which leads to the vanishing of the quadratic spatial gradient term for the transverse modes in the action.
 This well known fact, can be understood from the point of view of effective field theory as an example of a generic relaxation mechanism of a Wilson coefficients when the target space is bounded \cite{nicolis}.
-What we will show here is that the dispersion relation for the transverse modes of a one dimensional defect, will depend upon the nature of the symmetry of the underlying crystal lattice.
+What we will show here is that this same mechanism affects the dislon dispersion relation for the transverse modes such that it depends upon the nature of the symmetry of the underlying crystal lattice.
 This distinction will lead to phenomenological differences.